cc1533/DataComms-ProgAssignment2/README.md

 6. DONE -- cc1533 -- Add a way for server.java to tell if it got a packet out of sequence order and drop it if it was wrong.
 7. Implement go-back-n protocol (oh boy...).
 8. Make sure program correctly handles missing packets.
+9. Add all the required .log files to client.java and server.java, shouldn't be too difficult.
-9. Hopefully the program is done by this point...
+10. Hopefully the program is done by this point...

 To edit this file with the correct style:  https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet
 Need help learning Java code? try to find what you specifically need help with here: https://www.youtube.com/playlist?list=PL17E300C92CE0261A